“Slow but advancing!” (Mural from Oventik, Chicapas, Mexico.)

 In the years since OpenAI and others have launched, and along with that web-scraping for training AI systems at scale, the balance of power has shifted.
 Openess has become a vehicle for mass exploitation, despite our best intentions.

-For now, I’m still practicing open principles, though I’m aware of its nuances in the present day.
-We’ll see if that changes (and yes, we’re allowed to change our mind)!
+So for now, I’m still practicing with an open ethos, though I’m all too aware of its nuances in the present day.
+We’ll see if that changes (and yes, I’m allowed to change my mind if I do)!

 License